Ultrafast Frustration-Breaking and Magnetophononic Driving of Singlet Excitations in a Quantum Magnet: Introduction

+Nevertheless, modulating an interaction, $J$, at some available phonon frequency, $\omega_i$, does not constitute control of dynamical properties: {\it a priori} there is no match between the energy scales of the dominant IR-active phonon modes and of the elementary magnetic excitations in any material, and we will see that SrCu$_2$(BO$_3$)$_2$ is a case in point.
 To achieve such frequency matching, we extend magnetophononics to the nonlinear regime, where sums and differences of the available phonon frequencies span a wide energy range, but extremely intense electric fields are required.
 By using coherent THz pulses to drive IR-active phonons in SrCu$_2$(BO$_3$)$_2$ (Fig.~\ref{uqmf1}), we demonstrate experimentally how the leading difference frequency creates a nonequilibrium occupation of the lowest excited singlet state.
 We establish the theoretical framework for the origin of this phenomenon, in the breaking of ideal magnetic frustration within the driven lattice structure, which we verify by density functional theory (DFT) calculations.

 The structure of this article is as follows.
 In Sec.~\ref{sscbo} we review the properties of SrCu$_2$(BO$_3$)$_2$.
 In Sec.~\ref{se} we present the results of our ultrafast spectroscopic investigations.
 Section \ref{st} contains a qualitative and quantitative account of the nonlinear magnetophononic phenomena we observe.
 In Sec.~\ref{sd} we discuss the consequences of our findings for the selective static and dynamical control of materials properties both within and beyond quantum magnetism.